 Notes: This figure is constructed using a representative sample of one million borrowers in the credit bureau (i.e those with formal sector loans) in 2010.
 For each individual, we identify the oldest loan and record its type (e.g., credit cards, personal loans, credit lines, auto loans, real estate loans).
 We then plot the fraction of first loans by type.
-The blue area represents the type of card (described in Section 2) we study.
+The blue area represents the Study Card (described in Section 2).
+The Study card represents 15% of all first time loans in Mexico.

-The card was specifically targeted at low-income borrowers with no or limited credit history (internally, the bank referred to them as the C, C- and D customer segments).
-Consistent with this, the study card was the first formal loan product for 47% of our study sample, and for 57% it was their first credit card.
-Customers for the study card approached bank kiosks in supermarkets (located all over Mexico) and completed a brief paper application.
-The card had an initial credit limit of approximately 7,000 pesos, an annual interest rate of 55 basis points over the base rate, and a monthly minimum payment of 4% of the total amount outstanding.
-The card was initially offered in 2003, and by 2009, Bank A had approximately 1.3 million clients, a substantial financial inclusion effort in a country with approximately 11 million cards at the time.
+Borrowers new to formal credit market: The card was specifically targeted at low-income borrowers with no or limited credit histories (internally, the bank referred to them as the "C, C- and D" customer segments).
+Consistent with this, the study card was the first formal loan product for 47% of our study sample, and was the first credit card for 57%.
+Customers for the study card approached bank kiosks in supermarkets nationwide and completed a brief paper application.
+The card had an initial credit limit of approximately 7,000 pesos, an annual interest rate of 55 basis points over the inter-bank interest rate (the TIIE), and a monthly minimum payment of 4% of the total amount outstanding.
+The card was initially offered in 2003, and by 2009 it had approximately 1.3 million users-a substantial financial inclusion effort in a country with approximately 11 million cards at the time (Banco de Mexico, 2024).

-Sample: The sampling frame consisted of all study card holders who had paid at least the minimum amount due in each of the last six months through January 2007 and our results are representative of this population.
-Using data from the credit bureau, we find that the minimum payment eligibility restriction removed 6.7% of Card A holders from the sampling frame.
-When we construct weights to attempt to make the experimental sample representative of the population without the eligibility criterion we obtain treatment effect elasticities that are virtually the same as those reported here (results available upon request).
+Sample: The sampling frame consisted of all study card holders who had paid at least the minimum amount due in each of the last six months through January 2007, and our results are representative of this population.
+Using data from the credit bureau, we find that the minimum payment eligibility restriction removed 6.7% of study card holders from the sampling frame.
+When we construct weights to attempt to make the experimental sample representative of the population without the eligibility criterion, we obtain treatment effect elasticities that are virtually the same as those reported here (results available upon request).
 The frame was partitioned into nine strata based on tenure with the bank and payment behavior (each taking on three values), both of which the bank uses internally as predictors of default.
 The bank then selected a random sample of 18,000 clients per stratum.
-We use stratum weights (see Table OA-2) in all of our analysis to ensure our results are representative of the sampling frame.
-We examine the external validity of the sample for the national population of new borrowers in Table 1.
+We use stratum weights (see